neural-modeling-and-interface-lab/ReBaCCA-ss/Experiment/readme.md

 - **Right Nonmatch (RN)**
 - **Right Sample (RS)**

 The primary goal is to compare neural activity patterns across these conditions and sessions using **ReBaCCA-ss**, followed by visualization with **Multidimensional Scaling (MDS)**.
-The analysis aims to reveal similarities and differences in neural representations.
+The analysis aims to reveal similarities and differences in neural representations across different sessions or trial types.

 ## Data Description